d0rich/th2-docs/content/getting-started/install-demo/requirements/_index.md

 ---
-title: Install required software
+title: "Step 1: Install required software"
 weight: 5
 chapter: false
 ---

-# Demo step 1: installing required software on the Test and Operator boxes

 As a result of this step, you will prepare your test and operator boxes and get the following th2 components as part of the final th2 schema: